 Agencies may apply for accreditation.
 Persons apply for approval.
 With few exceptions, there is no difference between the services accredited agencies and approved persons can provide.
 The distinction between agencies and persons reflects distinctions in the Convention.
 (See Hague Adoption Convention Articles 9-13 and 22).

 U.S. accreditation or approval is not an automatic permission to provide adoption services in any Convention or other country of origin.
 A Convention country is not required to permit accredited agencies or approved persons to operate in its territory; it may limit which agencies or persons may provide adoption services.
 A Convention country may even insist that adoption services be handled by governmental authorities instead of accredited or approved ASPs.
 An ASP may not provide adoption services in another Convention country unless it is authorized to do so in accordance with that country's laws and procedures.
 Likewise, non-Convention countries determine in accordance with their laws and procedures how an agency or person may seek permission to provide adoption services there.

-The Department of State designated the Council on Accreditation and the Intercountry Adoption Accreditation and Maintenance Entity to be accrediting entities in2010 and 2017 respectively.
+The Department of State designated the Intercountry Adoption Accreditation and Maintenance Entity to be the accrediting entity in 2017.

 The Department of State monitors the designated accrediting entities to ensure that they perform their functions in compliance with the Convention, the IAA, the UAA, and the implementing regulations of the IAA and UAA, other applicable laws, and with its written agreement with the Department.